Walther Dahl: Aerial victory claims

 According to US historian David T. Zabecki, Dahl was credited with 129 aerial victories.
 Spick lists him with 128 aerial victories claimed in 678 combat missions.
-This figure includes 77 claims on the Eastern Front, and 51 on the Western Front, 36 of them being four-engined bombers.
+This figure includes 77 claims on the Eastern Front, and 51 on the Western Front, 36 of them being four-engined bombers and a mission-to-claim ratio of 4.69.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 90 aerial victories, at least 56 of which claimed on the Eastern Front and more than 34 on Western Front, including over 22 four-engined bombers, plus further 13 unconfirmed claims.
 He claimed seven victories flying the Me 262.
 The claim that he is attributed with 128 aerial victories cannot be verified through the archives.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 49283".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.